Best and Worst Nursing Homes in Columbia, SC

 The Top Ten Best Nursing Homes in the Columbia, SC Area

-U.S. News and World Report has assembled a list of the best nursing homes in the Columbia, SC, area.
+U.S. News and World Report has assembled a list of some of the best nursing homes in Columbia, SC.
 Their top ten list follows.
 Recent deficiency ratings are noted and arise from cross-checking the ProPublica database.
 None of these facilities were fined.

-- Heartland of Columbia Rehabilitation and Nursing Center in Columbia.
-Numerous D level deficiencies, some E and F.
+- Heartland of Columbia Rehabilitation and Nursing Center — Columbia.
+C to E level deficiencies.

 Unfortunately, in some cases, you get what you pay for.
 If your funds are limited, or if you are restricted to looking at Medicaid-only homes, it could be wise to review the research links we have listed above.
 Use your own common sense as well.
 If something seems off to you, especially if no one will answer questions to your satisfaction, consider not using the facility and perform further research to find another place.